Sign up to our Newsletter

 Acceptance Differences

-The GRE, Graduate Record Exam, is a general standardized test that has traditionally been used by graduate schools such as business schools.
-The LSAT, Law School Admission Test, was created specifically for law school and is not used by any other grad school.
+The GRE is a standardized test used by graduate schools.
+The LSAT, or the Law School Admission Test, was created specifically for law school and is not used by any other graduate school.

 So, while every law school will accept the LSAT, not every law school will accept the GRE.
 But don’t let this discourage you!
-Over 80 schools already accept the GRE, and this number is only going to climb in the coming years.
+Over 120 schools already accept the GRE, and this number is climbing.

 To see if your desired law school accepts the GRE, you can check this comprehensive list of law schools that accept the GRE.